 To ease up installation we have written a Helm chart which packages and pre-configures the needed Kubernetes resources.
-For instructions on how to install with heml-chart please visit instana-helm-chart
+For instructions on how to install it with helm please visit helm/charts/stable/instana-agent

 Some types of applications need to reach out to the agent first.
 Currently they are